angusyick/sp21-cse110-lab4/part1/part1.md

       E. false: true converts to 1
       F. true: Boolean(2) becomes true
   15) == compares with type conversion and === compares without type conversion
+  17) it will return with an array of [2,4,6]. doSomething takes the values of its parameter and multiply it by 2.
+In modifyArray, dosomething is called back for each of the values of the parameter array.
+So, modifyArray returns an array with values that are doubled the parameter array.
+  19)